St John's Roman Catholic High School

 St John's Roman Catholic High School is a secondary school in Dundee, Scotland.
 It was founded early in 1931 by the Marist Brothers, a religious congregation dedicated to education and under the patronage of the Virgin Mary.
 The school had eight houses named after abbeys in Scotland: Balmerino, Melrose, Jedburgh, Lindores, Paisley, Kelso, Iona and Dunkeld.
 In July 2011, the House system was streamlined to three: Dunkeld, Jedburgh, and Melrose.
+And then, as of August 2024, it has been extended to make Balmerino and Lindores houses again, with the former being for the Support for Learners department.

-As of 2018, the school has an enrolment of 1,030 students, and although Catholic in outlook, welcomes all religious backgrounds, and none.
+As of 2023, the school has an enrolment of 1279 students, and although Catholic in outlook, welcomes all religious backgrounds.

 History

 The Marist Brothers came to Dundee in 1860 and directed the three Roman Catholic primary schools in the city (St Andrew's, Our St Mary's Forebank, St Joseph's).
 At that time, Catholic secondary education was provided by the Sisters of Mercy at Lawside Academy for both boys and girls.

 In 1916, the managers of the Dundee Catholic schools invited the Brothers to undertake the direction of a secondary school for boys in the city.
 It was proposed that alterations were made to the Brothers' house in Forebank and a new house built for them.
 This plan was agreed by the Provincial Council of the Brothers, and by 1918 everything was ready for the final steps to be taken.
 However, when the 1918 Education Act came into force, the diocesan schools were handed over to the local authorities, and the plans for a secondary school for boys came to naught.

 In 1931, a new "Central School" was set up to take the boys and girls of post-primary age who did not continue to Lawside Academy.
 It was to replace the Supplementary Classes, or Advanced Division, which had been housed in the various primary schools.
 The new school was to be called St John's (after John the Apostle) and the Marist Brothers were asked to run the establishment.
 The new school was started in buildings in Park Place, which had recently been vacated by Harris Academy.
 Occasionally some classes took place in Artillery Lane and Daniel Street.